Mohamed Baghlani: Expulsion from FROLINAT and formation of Volcan Army

 When the FROLINAT's first leader was killed in 1968, a vicious succession fight erupted for the control of the organization.
 Abba Siddick emerged victorious in 1970.
-Siddick, who was perceived to be anti-Arab, expelled Baghlani from the FROLINAT in June.
+Siddick, who was perceived to be anti-Arab, expelled al-Baghlani from the FROLINAT in June.

+Other sources indicate that another reason for the breakup was the opposition to Siddick's foreign policy, who strengthened his ties with communist countries such as North Korea or the USSR, which al-Baghlani opposed.

-Baghlani responded by creating a new rebel group, the Volcan Army, composed of Arab insurgents who refused to accept the leadership of Siddick.
+Al-Baghlani responded by creating a new rebel group, the Volcan Army, composed of Arab insurgents who refused to accept the leadership of Siddick.
 Volcan Army was based in Libya and had an Islamist tendency.
 For a long time it did not represent a real force on the ground.

+As leader of the Volcan Army, al-Baghlani maintained close relations with Libya, but refused any dealings with communist and atheist states.

 Death

 The Volcan Army started emerging as a significant group in 1975.
 The following year Ahmat Acyl entered in the organization, and in January 1977 with the support of Libya attacked Baghlani's leadership.
-Shortly after, on March 27, Baghlani died with his chauffeur Mahamat Hissein in a car accident at Benghazi, in Libya that may have been pre-arranged.
+Shortly after, on March 27, Baghlani died with his chauffeur Mahamat Hissein in what might have been a planned car accident in Libya's Benghazi.